Port of San Diego: Environment

 The Port of San Diego and Pasha Automotive Services announced a shore powered roll-on/roll-off vessel intended to reduce emissions.
 This is the first of its kind within the industry.
 Instead of diesel it is able to use shore power from the local power grid.
 This massive breakthrough will begin to improve the lives and well being of those residing within National City, CA. The Port of San Diego added the shore power plug for $6.6 million.
 This space holds expansive opportunities with multiple areas in which more shore power ports could be installed.
+The port also has shore power for the ferry to Hawaii, and fishing vessels.

 Real estate

 Real estate is one of five strategic activity areas of the Port of San Diego.
 The port currently administers approximately 800 separate business agreements.
 Revenue from real estate assets and developments, primarily building and ground rents and concession fees, was approximately $96 million in FY 2014–2015.
 The Port of San Diego collects rents from many hotels, restaurants, parking facilities, yacht clubs, etc. around San Diego Bay.